dpukhkaiev/BRISE2/main_node/Resources/README.md

   *  `Objective function` data such as:  a name, a data type and a type of optimization activity~(minimization or maximization).
 Moreover, each objective function should possess expected boundaries, which specify the typical return values of the evaluation.
 In case the evaluation returns a value outside of this region, it is considered broken.
+An objective function name must not contain the substring `__region`, which is reserved internally for hierarchical search space bookkeeping.

 #### Search Space
 This feature unites all available parameters, their types and boundaries.